Some parts of this page may be machine-translated.

 Let's talk about stem cells and iPS cells, which are often discussed in the context of regenerative medicine, using cardiac muscle cells as an example.

 When cardiac muscle cells form a collective, they create cardiac tissue that generates the heartbeat.
-However, these cardiac muscle cells only undergo cell division during the fetal stage and do not divide after birth.
+However, the truth is that these cardiac muscle cells only undergo cell division during the fetal stage and do not divide after birth.

-This has significant implications for the treatment of conditions such as heart failure.
+This has significant implications for treatments such as heart failure.

-Therefore, when attempting to regenerate cardiac tissue using the patient's own cells, technologies that proliferate mature cells such as cardiac muscle cells using "stem cells" created by artificially culturing fertilized eggs or "iPS cells" made by extracting cells from the skin and introducing genes become essential.
+Therefore, when attempting to regenerate cardiac tissue using the patient's own cells, techniques to proliferate mature cells like cardiac muscle cells using "stem cells" created by artificially culturing fertilized eggs or "iPS cells" made by extracting cells from the skin and introducing genes become essential.

 1-2.
 Regenerative medicine that does not use patient cells